klloyd0/cse15l-lab-reports/lab-report2.md

 ![Image](ls_publickey.png)
 ![Image](login_ssh.png)
 ## Part 3
 In order to run a server from your terminal, you need to compile the java files using the `javac` command with the relevant java files or just simply `*.java` for all.
 From there, you run the `java` command with the name of the desired server with any random port number.
-From there, if the commands are written correctly and if the port number is valid, the server runs and localhost site is available to view.
+If the commands are written correctly and if the port number is valid, the server runs and localhost site is available to view.